 Mille-Feuille Nabe 4

 • Cut 1 head napa cabbage lengthwise into quarters.
-I like to cut just the white bottom half of the napa cabbage head with a sharp knife, then pull apart the leafy top half with my hands.
-By tearing the leaves naturally, you lose fewer leaves compared to slicing.
-DO NOT cut off the core from the 4 wedges yet.
-The core keeps the leaves attached at the root end and makes layering the pork belly much easier.
+I like to cut just the white bottom half with a sharp knife, then pull apart the leafy top half with my hands.
+By tearing it naturally, you lose fewer leaves compared to slicing.
+DO NOT cut off the core from the wedges yet.
+They keep the leaves attached and make layering the pork belly much easier.

 Mille-Feuille Nabe 5